RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 # Product Understanding Sprint
 It's a critical step to get a clear understanding about the product.
 This is the time when we are in clients shoes and trying to grasp all the possible thoughts, ideas about the product.
 The timespan of the sprint would be maximum 5 days.
+The aim of the sprint is to prepare a product blueprint.
+Everything that we discuss during the sprint is ends up in a document that we call as project blueprint.
+It would be the guiding principle during the entire development.

 We divide the sprint into two stages:
 1. Client's Product Pitch